Skip to content

 Moray: Overview

-Location and Classification
+Location and classification

 Moray is located in the Maras district of Urubamba province.
-The site is part of Circuito III of the Boleto Turístico del Cusco and can be well combined with Chinchero, Maras, and the wider Sacred Valley.
+The site is part of Circuito III of the Boleto Turístico del Cusco and can be easily combined with Chinchero, Maras, and the wider Sacred Valley.

-What were the terraces used for?
+What were the terraces for?

-Movement on the Terrain
+Movement on the terrain

-Photo and Light
+Photo and light

-Moray Tour and Terraces
+Moray tour and terraces

 The terraces of Moray are most striking from a distance.

-Tickets, Prices, and Validity
+Tickets, prices and validity

 Moray is part of the Boleto Turístico del Cusco, Circuito III.
-A separate single ticket just for Moray is usually not available in practice, as access is regulated via the BTC.
+A separate single ticket just for Moray is usually not provided in practice, as access is regulated via the BTC.
 The Salineras de Maras, on the other hand, operate with a separate ticket.

 Location Ticket Planning Value

-Moray Boleto Turístico del Cusco, General or Partial Circuito III COSITUC states S/130 for integral and S/70 for partial for foreign adults; national tariffs are lower.
+Moray Boleto Turístico del Cusco, General or Partial Circuito III COSITUC states S/130 for Integral and S/70 for Partial for foreign adults; national tariffs are lower.

 Purchase BTC according to COSITUC on site, not online BTC at the counter or at many included locations; Salineras at the local access point.